MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-configure.md

 # Get started with communication compliance

 Use communication compliance policies to identify user communications for examination by internal or external reviewers.
-For more information about how communication compliance policies can help you monitor communications in your organization, see [communication compliance policies in Microsoft 365](communication-compliance.md).
+For more information about how communication compliance policies can help you monitor communications in your organization, see [communication compliance policies](communication-compliance.md).
 If you'd like to review how Contoso quickly configured a communication compliance policy to monitor for inappropriate content in Microsoft Teams, Exchange Online, and Yammer communications, check out this [case study](communication-compliance-case-study.md).

 ## Subscriptions and licensing